bitdust-io/docs/roadmap.md

 # Roadmap

-In the section below you can find a more detailled description of our future roadmap.
+In the section below you can find a more detailled description of the future roadmap.
 You can find more in-depth information about certain features within other parts of the wiki.
 PLEASE NOTE: THIS ROADMAP CAN CHANGE AT ANY TIME.

 The section is split into two sections.
 First features we have already put on the roadmap.
-Second there are features we are thinking about to put on our roadmap in the future.
+Second there are features we are thinking about to put on the roadmap in the future.
 Please be aware that the timelines are an indication.